 Dow launched SISCA in 2009 to promote forward thinking in social and environmental responsibility.
 See the most recent University of Minnesota results.

-In order to ensure a more sustainable future, it’s essential we promote and cultivate fresh ideas, innovative thinking and sustainable practices that balance environmental, societal and economic decisions.
+To ensure a more sustainable future, it’s essential we promote and cultivate fresh ideas, innovative thinking and sustainable practices that balance environmental, societal and economic decisions.
 SISCA advances sustainable development, helping further our commitment to create positive change for tomorrow.
+Key areas of research may include but are not limited to climate change, energy efficiency and conservation, human health and environment, product safety, circular economy, breakthrough innovations, sustainable chemistry, chemical technology.

 SISCA is an annual competition that begins in the fall term.
-Initial applications will be due by October 31.
-Up to 10 selected finalists will be asked to provide final submissions by November 24.
-Final presentations and announcement of winners will occur December 4 at the Institute on the Environment, St. Paul Campus, University of Minnesota.
+Final presentations and announcement of winners will occur December 3, 2015 at the Institute on the Environment, St. Paul Campus, University of Minnesota.